Murder of Jodi Jones: Verdict and sentence

 On 20 January 2005, the jury began their deliberations; these deliberations concluded the following day.
 On 21 January, the jury found Mitchell guilty by a majority verdict of Jones's murder after a total of five hours of deliberation.
 He was also found guilty of supplying cannabis.
+Mitchell showed no emotion upon the announcement of the verdicts.
 The trial had taken 42 days, a record at the time for a single person upon trial in Scotland.

 Upon receipt of the jury's verdict, Judge Lord Nimmo Smith informed Mitchell: "It lies beyond any skill of mine to look into the black depths of your mind; I can only look at what you have done.
 You have been convicted of a truly evil murder—one of the most appalling crimes that any of us can remember—and you will rightly be regarded as wicked."
+The trial judge opined that Mitchell's use of significant amounts of cannabis in the lead-up to the murder had blurred his understanding of fantasy and reality.
 Mitchell's sentencing was delayed in order for the minimum term he should serve before being considered for release could be determined.
-On 11 February 2005.
-Judge Smith informed Mitchell that he would spend a minimum of 20 years in prison before being considered for parole.
+On 11 February 2005, Judge Smith informed Mitchell that he would spend a minimum of 20 years in prison before being considered for parole.

+He observed that Mitchell's relationship with another girl may have been a factor in him killing Jones, saying to Mitchell: "I do not know how far in advance you decided to kill Jodi.
+A trigger for deciding to do it then may have been her discovery that you were also carrying on a relationship with Kimberley Thomson and had planned to see her on holiday".
+He also commented on Mitchell's lack of emotion during the trial, saying "it may be that a lack of emotional response made you more readily able to inflict harm on others".

+Marilyn Manson spoke out to disagree with claims that his work had influenced Mitchell, instead blaming Mitchell's lifestyle, saying it was "all about" his upbringing.

+Confirmed version of events

+The events of the murder as determined at trial and by the forensic evidence show that the attack on Jones would have started with Mitchell punching her in the face several times and then attempting to strangle her with his hands.
+This would have led to her falling to her knees, at which point the evidence suggests he began to use the knife, severing a major artery in her neck, which ultimately caused her death.
+Her neck was then slashed another twenty times and then her clothes were removed, with her trousers used to bind her body, at which point he would have stabbed her abdomen, breast and mouth, and slit her eyelids.